 Fruit Bites for Teens: Kiwano Melon

 The coolest part of the kiwano melon is the shock value of its appearance.
 It looks more like a dog toy -- a spiky Kong -- than a fruit.
-Plus it's yellowish-orange on the outside and green on the inside.
+It's colorful, too: yellowish-orange on the outside and green on the inside.

 Some people call a kiwano melon "blowfish fruit" because it looks like the poisonous puffer fish.
 Sometimes it's sold under the name horned melon or African horned melon, although most now are imported from New Zealand or grown in California.
 Look for them in specialty grocery stores.

 Want to have some fun with your food?
 Put a kiwano melon on the counter and tell your little sister it's an alien egg.

 Despite its intimidating looks, this funky little melon tastes like a mix of bananas, limes, and cucumbers.
 And, like a banana, it does not have to be refrigerated.